Kale-Ko/Yaml-Parser/README.md

 # Yaml to Json

-`yamlParser.toJson(yamlString, options)` - Takes a yaml string and returns a json
+`yamlParser.toJson(yamlString)` - Takes a yaml string and returns a json

 \
-`yamlParser.toJsonFromFile(fileName, fileOptions, options)` - Takes a yaml file and returns a json
+`yamlParser.toJsonFromFile(fileName, fileOptions)` - Takes a yaml file and returns a json

-### Options:

 ### File Options:
 encoding - A valid file encoding type `"us_ascii", "utf8", "ebcdic", "utf16", "utf32"`